sjstretton/screwed/00-Introduction.md

 ## An Economy Fit for Our Children

 There has been tremendous technological progress and economic growth.
 But we still have problems.
-Those problems can perhaps be described as on one hand economic insecurity and on the other hand damaging our ecological environment.
-Thus, we need an economics that not only considers the parts of the economy that are additive (growth economics), but also those that are fixed (distribution economics) and those that are subtractable (environmental economics).
+Those problems can perhaps be described as on one hand economic insecurity and on the other hand, damaging our ecological environment.
+Thus, we need an economics that not only considers the parts of the economy that are additive (growth economics) but also those that are fixed (distribution economics) and those that are subtractable (environmental economics).

 What would an economy fit for our children look like?
 I think it would have two important aspects.
 Firstly, the beautiful things that require care, like the natural environment, would be preserved.
 Second, the limited things would not be preserved.